 FOUNDER: Donna Hayes, Grandmother of Quanice Hayes

 COORDINATOR: Jill firstname.lastname@example.org Donna’s best friend.
 She will arrange for you to communicate with Donna directly.)

 LOGISTICS and MARKETING: Adrienne email@example.com

-A mandatory traffic safety orientation begins 15 minutes before departure.
+Meet Wednesdays at 5:30pm depart 6:00pm; Meet Saturdays at 2:00pm and depart 2:30pm.
+A mandatory safety orientation begins 15 minutes before departure.

 PCC Cascade parking lot behind Student Services.
 Albina near Killingsworth.

-Saturdays, with the assistance of Motorcycle volunteers (they are amazing!), the car drivers are prepared every Saturday to safely block intersections for each other so that the entire Caravan may remain together.
+Saturdays, with the assistance of Motorcycle volunteers (they are amazing!), the car drivers are trained every Saturday to safely block intersections for each other so that the entire Caravan may remain together.
+Last Friday, 77 vehicles flooded the entrance to the Columbia River Correctional Institution to send support to those incarcerated.
 Because some blocked drivers can be impatient, Saturdays do see a few more curmudgeons.
-Our messages of Love and Justice outweighs any of them.
+Our messages of love and support outweigh any of them.
 Good job, Portland.

 Donna Hayes, the Black founder and heart of this Caravan, is the Grandmother of Quanice Hayes who at age 17 was killed in 2017 while on his knees by Portland Police officer Andrew Hearst.
 Hearst has not been held accountable.